shakfu/py-js/README.md

 ### Key Features

-The more mature `py` external has the following c-level methods:
+The `py` external has the following c-level methods:

 category | method   | param(s)      | in/out | can change ns
 :------- | :--------| :------------ | :----: | :------------: